pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 ```

 Parameters:
-- channels (String|Array): Channels to subscribe.
-Either channels or channelGroups is required.
+- channels (String|Array): Channel IDs to subscribe.
+Either channel or channelGroups is required.
 - channelGroups (String|Array): Channel groups to subscribe.
-Either channels or channelGroups is required.
+Either channel or channelGroups is required.
 - withTimetoken (Integer): Start from a specific timetoken.
-- withPresence (Boolean): Also subscribe to presence events.
-See Presence Events.
+- withPresence (Boolean): Also subscribe to presence events for the channels/groups.
+  - Presence details: /docs/general/presence/presence-events#subscribe-to-presence-channel

 ### Sample code